André Pratte: Journalism career

+After leaving the senate, Pratte contributes for Postmedia properties such as the National Post and Montreal Gazette.

+Political career

 Senate of Canada

 Following a reform of the Senate appointment process, the goal of which was to make the Senate less partisan, Liberal Prime Minister Justin Trudeau appointed André Pratte on March 18, 2016, as part of the first wave of independent nominations.

 Senator Pratte has sponsored four bills in the Upper House: